 June 19, 2026 9:00 AM – 6:00 PM

-Free Admission until 2:00 PM
+Free Admission Until 2:00 PM

 On Friday, June 19, the Museum will be open from 9:00 AM to 6:00 PM, with free admission available until 2:00 PM.
 The day will be filled with inspiring programming, live music, cultural performances, family-friendly activities, and community resources honoring this important national holiday.
 Together, we celebrate history and the ongoing work of positive social change.